🏈 Giants NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 📝 Giants mock draft consensus picks

-I went through the latest mock drafts from other top experts across the industry and gathered their predictions for the Giants' first pick in the 2026 NFL draft.
-Here's who they expect New York to draft at No. 5:
+I went through the final mock drafts from 10 top experts across the industry and gathered their NFL mock draft consensus picks for the New York Giants' first pick in the 2026 NFL Draft.
+Here's who they expect New to draft:

 🔮 Giants draft prediction 2026